Advanced Metering Infrastructure (AMI)

 In the futureâ€¦

-In the future, smart meters could enable features for consumers like personalized electricity plans that fit your lifestyle and energy use.
+In the future, AMI meters could enable features for consumers like personalized electricity plans that fit your lifestyle and energy use.
 Perhaps smart phone apps will let you manage your home's energy use, control your thermostat, or maybe even retrieve your grocery list from your "smart" refrigerator.

 See also: frequently asked questions.